Server Actions in Next.js 14: A Comprehensive Guide

 Framework

 Next.js 14 introduced Server Actions, a powerful feature that allows developers to handle asynchronous operations on the server.
-In this guide we are gonna explore Server Actions in detail so lets start with it.
+This capability is a game-changer for both product development and building efficient, scalable applications.
+In this guide, we are going to explore Server Actions in detail, so let’s start with it.

 Introduction to Server Actions